undercoat/undercoat/packages/grid/README.md

 Due to the fact that Subgrids section from CSS Grid Layout Module Level 2 specification has a weak browsers support, we have to forward subgrids manually in grid container items if it's necessary.

 Add the utility CSS class `.subgrid` to a grid item in the markup (HTML) to make it a new grid container with the same number of columns.
-Make sure the value of the `--grid-columns-number` custom property it this context is equal to the number of the columns which grid item takes.
+Make sure the value of the `--grid-columns-number` custom property in this context is equal to the number of the columns which grid item takes.

 ## Column percentage size custom property